normful/blog/content/blog/kanji-study/index.md

 You can use Kanji Study like a dictionary.
 In many ways, it's better than many dictionaries because of the app generates internal links to all of the other kanji, vocabulary, and example sentences.

-As an example, look at the screenshot below which was generated from all of the details for the kanji 壱:
+As an example, look at the screenshot below which was generated from all of the details for the kanji 壱.
+I specifically chose this example because it has _fewer_ rows in each section.
+But many kanji have a lot more rows, with a lot more words and sentences.

 {{ img(path="./kanji-detail.jpg", alt="") }}